nquinn721/mobx-store-model-workspace/packages/storemodelmobx/README.md

     // [{title: '...'}, ...]

     // METHODS
-    await this.todos.getData(); // GET /todos -- you can pass a custom url if you want (DOES NOT PUT DATA ON this.objects, ONLY RETURNS DATA) await this.todos.create({ title: '...' }); // POST /todos await this.todos.delete(this.todos.objects[0].id); // DELETE /todos/{id}  -- removes from this.objects
-    await this.todos.udpate(this.todos.objects[0]); // PATCH /todos/{todo.id}
+    await this.todos.getData(); // GET /todos -- you can pass a custom route or get params if you want (DOES NOT PUT DATA ON this.objects, ONLY RETURNS DATA) await this.todos.create({ title: '...' }); // POST /todos await this.todos.delete(this.todos.objects[0].id); // DELETE /todos/{id}  -- removes from this.objects await this.todos.udpate(this.todos.objects[0]); // PATCH /todos/{todo.id}